xenomachina/recently_used/README.md

 Add files to the recently-used list

+## options:
+  -h, --help            show this help message and exit -A APPNAME, --appname APPNAME
+                        Application name (defaults to name of this script)

 ## Overview:

 File dialogs and file managers (like Nautilus) have a "Recently Used" file